hgc123123/nyush-cluster/nyush-cluster/docs/misc/external-resources.md

 ## Basic Linux

-The BIH HPC uses CentOS Linux.
+The NYUSH HPC uses Redhat Linux.
 **A basic understanding of Linux is required.**
 Even better, you should already have intermediate to advanced Linux/Unix skills.

-**BIH HPC IT cannot provide you with basic Unix training.**
-Please ask your home organization (e.g., Charite or MDC) to provide you with basic Linux training.

 That said, here are some resources that we find useful: